-iPads running iOS 6.0 pop up in Web server logsAlex Wagner - Deputy Managing Editor, News Desk
+iPads running iOS 6.0 pop up in Web server logsAlex Wagner - Editorial Director of News and Content

 All of us regular folk are still waiting for Apple to push out an official version of iOS 5.1 for our various iDevices, but server logs have shown that there are some iPads out there perusing the Web with iOS 6.0 in tow.
 The folks at Ars Technica have discovered browser user agent strings in their server logs showing devices identifying themselves as iPads running iOS 6.0.
 The user agents in question came from IP addresses belonging to Apple's corporate block in Cupertino.